Reviewed: 3 Best Selling Internal Aquarium Filters for Tanks 30 Gallons or Smaller

-I recently purchased three different internal power filters to review.
+I purchased and tested three different internal aquarium filters to review.
 The Penn Plax Cascade 400, the Tetra Power filter 10 to 30 gallons, and the Aqueon Quiet Flow 20 Internal Power Filter.

 Answer: An internal filter is an aquarium filter in which the motor and most or all of the body of the filter unit sits in the aquarium water.
 This differs from other filters in which the motor and the body of the filter sit outside of the aquarium.